sjawhar/enchanted-brain/docs/Usage/Standard/Standard.md

 TODO

 ## API contract
-All requests to APIs should include an `Authentication` header with the user's AWS Cognito ID JWT
+All requests to APIs should include an `Authorization` header with the user's AWS Cognito ID JWT

 ### Sign in/out
 Use AWS Cognito libraries.